cilium/cilium/Documentation/contributing/release/organization.rst

 Three stable branches are maintained at a time: One for the most recent minor release, and two for the prior two minor releases.
 For each minor release that is currently maintained, the stable branch ``vX.Y`` on github contains the code for the next stable release.
-New micro releases for an existing stable version ``X.Y.Z`` are published incrementing the ``Z`` in the version format.
+New patch releases for an existing stable version ``X.Y.Z`` are published incrementing the ``Z`` in the version format.

-New micro releases for stable branches are made periodically to provide security and bug fixes, based upon community demand and bugfix severity.
+New patch releases for stable branches are made periodically to provide security and bug fixes, based upon community demand and bugfix severity.
 Potential fixes for an upcoming release are first merged into the ``master`` branch, then backported to the relevant stable branches using the following